 Bartók identified sentimentalism and anti-sentimentalism in specific musical details.
 He heard the sentimental in the expression of romantic yearning focussed on the leading note.
 This could be countered by the consonant lower seventh of peasant song modality.
 Laszlo Vikarius has suggested that Bartók’s avoidance of leading notes in his own music can be heard as a “deliberate act of deprivation” by a composer steeped in but seeking escape from the romantic tradition, a kind of “ascetic self-mutilation.”
-Early works such as the Elegy Op.8 (1908–9) and especially the first Violin Concerto (1907–8) are saturated with leading-note sentimentalism, but these are in strong sense confessional products of a specific autobiographical period of eroticism and loss around the troubled relationship with Stefi Geyer.
+Early works such as the Elegy Op.8 (1908–9) and especially the First Violin Concerto (1907–8) are saturated with leading-note sentimentalism, but these are in strong sense confessional products of a specific autobiographical period of eroticism and loss around the troubled relationship with Stefi Geyer.
 In a famous letter to Geyer he identified her with the harmonic richness of leading notes combined with “Hungarian” rhythms.
 Bartók’s subsequent eschewal of this sentimental style is partly because of these intense personal associations.
-But in the second violin concerto, composed in the “foreboding” year of 1938, Bartók turns to a “lush lyricism” in which leading note expressivity has a central role.
+But in the Second Violin Concerto, composed in the “foreboding” year of 1938, Bartók turns to a “lush lyricism” in which leading note expressivity has a central role.
 The motivations for this return of a sentimental idiom lie in a combination of public and private circumstance.

 Our understanding of the meaning of this turn has been greatly refined by the work of David Schneider and Lynn Hooker.
 Bartók’s fiftieth birthday coincided with a “sense of rejection” by his country.
 His reputation abroad as Hungary’s most important composer was secure, but at home his status was that of an artist recognised by the international elite rather than a national public.
 Bartók stopped giving concerts in Hungary in 1930 and did not perform his own works there again until 1937.
 He withdrew into his folk music research, for which work the government, keen to push the idea of Hungary’s cultural stature, provided significant support.
 In the 1936–7 season, however, the atmosphere began to change; he resumed concert performances of his own works with his post-Lisztian Rhapsody Op.1, a crowd pleaser in his early style.
-“Now that Bartók had evidence of sympathy and support from a greater number of Hungarians, he seems to have been moved to return the favour by adopting a more congenial manner in communicating with them.”
+Schneider comments: “now that Bartók had evidence of sympathy and support from a greater number of Hungarians, he seems to have been moved to return the favour by adopting a more congenial manner in communicating with them.”
 The Violin Concerto was conceived during that 1936–37 season and completed by the end of 1938.
 Its 1939 world premiere was in Amsterdam: Dutch critics noted the softer, more approachable style with some unease, as a sign of compromise; the critic of the Amsterdam Telegraaf (L.M.G.
-Arntzenius, 24 March 1939) wrote that the concerto “strives to please” and that … “Nine times out of ten this kind of pleasing is the sign of the composer’s weakness.”
+Arntzenius, 24 March 1939) wrote that the concerto “strives to please” and that “Nine times out of ten this kind of pleasing is the sign of the composer’s weakness.”
 This Dutch critic is clearly no sentimentalist.